AJackTi/Algorithm/README.md

-This is repository contain many of algorithm which i write it by Python language programming.
+This is repository contain many of algorithm which i write it by Python, Golang, Javascript and Rust language programming.

 I hope that is useful for you.